 Motive Financial is an online bank and has no branches that you can walk into.
 By online, it means that your banking can be done anywhere using your computer, tablet, or phone.
 The savings from lower overhead costs is how clients are able to get free chequing accounts as well as high-interest rates on their savings.

-Related reading: Tangerine Bank: Is this the best bank account in Canada?
+Related reading: EQ Bank: Is this the best savings account in Canada?

 Motive Financial Accounts